-I had one of my favorite clients reach out recently.
-We helped their family build a beautiful home a few years ago, and she emailed saying they are looking at buying or building a second home.
+One of my favorite clients reach out recently; we helped she and her husband build a beautiful home a few years ago and she emailed saying they are looking to build a second home.

 I couldn’t help but smile knowing she enjoyed the process and wants to do it again.
-They put together a great team who worked hard to build a beautiful home.
+They put together a great team who worked hard to build a beautiful home, and I thought it might be helpful to share a few pieces of advice so you can do the same.

 1. Put together a talented team